Author: Ed Nelson

 Part V – Cluster Samples

-The sampling design for these surveys is a multistage cluster sample consisting of three stages.
+Under "Methodology" you will see a brief description of the sampling design.
+Read through it.
+Don't get lost in the details.
+You'll see that the sampling design is a multistage cluster sample consisting of three stages.
+Primary sampling units refers to geographic areas.
 The clusters are the high schools because that’s where you find high school seniors.
 Write three paragraphs describing each of the three stages.
-Don’t just cut and paste or repeat word for word what is in the codebook.
+Don’t just cut and paste or repeat word for word what is on the website..
 Rather summarize in your own words how the sample was selected.
 Show that you understand what a multistage cluster sample is.

 Part VI – Sampling Error